hopv/nola/README.md

 ## Solution: Nola

-Nola achieves propositional sharing without step-indexing!
+Surprisingly, Nola achieves propositional sharing without laters!

 We no longer suffer from the later modality `▷` and can do advanced liveness verification like Simuliris.
 And at the same time, we can use propositional sharing, like shared invariants and full borrows, for flexible reasoning.

 ### Core Idea

-Separation logics like iCAP and Iris are fully semantic, using no syntax for propositions.
+Separation logics like iCAP and Iris are fully semantic, using *shallow embedding*, without syntax for propositions.

+Instead, Nola uses *deep embedding*.
-Instead, Nola introduces a closed-world *syntax* `nProp` for propositions and judgments over `nProp`.
+It constructs *syntax* `nProp` for propositions and judgments over `nProp`.
-Then we interpret Nola's syntactic separation logic in a semantic separation logic, Iris<sup>light</sup>.
+Then we interpret Nola's syntactic separation logic in a semantic separation logic, Iris.
 Now we have broken the circular definition because the resource `Res` for a semantic proposition `iProp` depends just on `nProp`, like:
 ```